charoitel/lambda-layer-canvas-nodejs/docs/01-use.md

 ## Font configuration using fonts.config

-Since AWS Lambda does not appear to support even the basic fonts on its own, so we create the fonts directory at the root directory for our Lambda function with following font configuration file.
+Since AWS Lambda does not appear to support even the basic fonts on its own, so we create the fonts directory at the root directory for our Lambda function with following font configuration file[^1].

 ```xml
 <?xml version="1.0"?>